-NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at the offices of Baker & McKenzie LLP, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Suite 2100, Toronto, Ontario, on Friday, May 10, 2019 at 12:00 p.m.
-(Toronto time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of shareholders (the "Meeting") of Sprott Inc. (the "Corporation") will be held at 12:00 p.m.
+(Toronto time) on Friday, May 7, 2021 for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2018 together with the auditors' report thereon (the "2018 Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
+- 1. to receive the audited consolidated financial statements of the Corporation for the financial year ended December 31, 2020 together with the auditors' report thereon (the "2020 Financial Statements"); - 2. to elect the directors for the ensuing year to hold office until the close of the next annual meeting of shareholders of the Corporation; - 3. to re-appoint KPMG LLP as auditors of the Corporation and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration and terms of engagement; and - 4. to transact such other business as may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.